Tuition Benefit Frequently Asked Questions

 After the refund period:

-6. What happens if I fail a class that I received an IU Tuition Benefit award for?
+6. What happens if I receive an IU Tuition Benefit award for a class then fail the class?

-If the student fails courses, the IU Tuition Benefit award amount will stay applied to the student’s bursar account, the credit hours for the failed courses will still apply toward the dependent child’s 140 hour maximum (if applicable), and the employee will continue to be responsible for any applicable taxes.
+If the student fails courses, the IU Tuition Benefit award amount will remain on the student’s bursar account, the credit hours for the failed courses will still apply toward the dependent child’s 140-credit hour maximum (if applicable), and the employee will continue to be responsible for any applicable taxes.
 See the Benefit Taxation section.

 E. Eligible courses